-- Meanwhile, in a bowl, stir together the ricotta, mozzarella, 2 tablespoons of the parm-reg, parsley and pepper to taste.
+- Meanwhile, in a bowl, stir together the ricotta, mozzarella, 2 tablespoons Parmesan, parsley, ½ tsp salt, and a pinch of black pepper.
+Set aside.

-- Rinse the eggplant slices quickly under cold running water and pat dry with paper towels.
+- Rinse the eggplant slices under cold running water to remove the salt.
+Pat each eggplant layer dry with paper towels.

 - Brush the slices on both sides with olive oil, and arrange them in a single layer on a baking sheet.

-- Bake the slices until lightly browned on the bottom, about 10 minutes.
+- Bake the slices until lightly browned, about 10 minutes.